 Graduates receive lifetime career placement assistance.

-Kirtland offers Dual Enrollment – students can take classes in their junior and senior year and get a head start.
+Kirtland offers Dual/Concurrent Enrollment – students can take classes in their junior and senior year and get a head start.

 Kirtland articulates some high school courses as college equivalents including Advanced Placement courses and Intermediate School Vocational Programs.